angelofallars/inspo-quotes-api/README.md

 }
 ```

-## License
+## 📄 License

-This program is licensed under MIT.
+This program is licensed under the MIT license.